Dear HIU student,

 - How does the student take ALEKs PPL?
 Simply click on the link above.

 - When do students need to take ALEKs PPL?
 As early as possible.
 In general, I would recommend that students take their initial placement 6 months to a year before they expect to take a math class.
 Here is why: If a student scores high enough to place into a college level math class, then he/she may register for the required course whenever it is convenient (within 18 months of taking the placement test).
-Students who place below college level math have 6 months of online ALEKs PPL tutorial to help them learn what they need.
+Students who place below college level math have one year of online ALEKs PPL tutorial to help them learn what they need.
 After they have worked on the ALEKs PPL tutorial for a specified number of hours, they may take their placement again.
-If they are still not in a College level math course, they may work on ALEKs PPL for more hours and take the placement one more time.
+If they are still not placed into a College level math course, they may work on ALEKs PPL for more hours and take the placement one more time.
 They have up to 3 times total to take the placement instrument and this must be done within one year of their first time signing up for ALEKs PPL.

 - Why do math placement?
 We want to take people from where they are in their math skills and help them move forward.
 It is important that we figure out where they are so that we can help them.

 - What does ALEKs PPL cost?
 There is no additional cost to students for the assessment.
 The cost is covered as part of the student fee assessed at the beginning of each semester.

 - What if a student does not place into college math after one year or three tries at ALEKs PPL?
 Then they will be placed into one of our math review classes (MTH0090 or MTH0100 or MTH0105 for online students).